Is This Your First Time visiting the Fouraker Reunion?

 We meet inside around the appointed time and begin with an opening prayer.
 We make sure everyone has a pre-numbered name tag, and the numbers are used later for door prize drawings.
 We then follow the age-old tradition of singing "Amazing Grace", which is usually led by a volunteer.
 Don't worry if you don't know the words - we have some Primitive Hymnals available or you can download the words here.

 Then it's a quick read through the minutes of last year's reunion, discussions of old and new business, election of new officers, roll call, family news (births, deaths), doors prizes, closing prayer, and chow time!
 We usually have everyone put out the food they've brought, then someone gives thanks and we eat.
 That concludes the official business, after which you're invited to hang out as long as you'd like.
-People often walk through the cemetery, visit with relatives, throw a ball or frisbee.
+People often walk through the cemetery, visit with relatives, toss a football or play frisbee.
+In 2015 we even had some amazing hands-on demonstrations & sales of traditional crafts - grinding corn into grits, making rugs from rags, woodworking, and more!

-Occasionally someone might bring old family photos or documents to share, and our family historian, Mary Harris, can usually help sort out who's who in the family tree!
+Occasionally someone might bring old family photos or documents to scan and share.
+Although our family historian, Mary Harris, passed away in 2015, we can usually help sort out who's who in the family tree!

 The most important thing to realize is that when you come to the Fouraker Reunion, you're among family!
 Everybody here was once new, and we all want you feel welcome and have a great time so you'll return year after year!